vinaysgowda/Assignment-1.4/README.md

-some 10-15 records of date and temperature example: dd-mm-yyyy,temperature
+Put some 10-15 records of date and temperature example: dd-mm-yyyy,temperature
 Example:
 10-01-1990,10